 XML Processing Options

-The XmlReader class provides a fast, non-cached, forward-only means of accessing XML data.
+Provides a fast, non-cached, forward-only way to access XML data.

-The XmlWriter class provides a fast, non-cached, forward-only means of generating XML data.
+Provides a fast, non-cached, forward-only way to generate XML data.

-XmlLite is a fast, secure, non-caching, forward-only XML parser that allows developers to build high-performance XML applications.
-XmlLite works with any language that can use dynamic link libraries (DLLs); Microsoft recommends using C++.
+Works with any language that can use dynamic link libraries (DLLs); we recommend using C++.

 COM-based technology for processing XML that is included with the Windows operating system.

 Provides a native implementation of the DOM with support for XPath and XSLT.